Skip to content

 When to read this.
 Your item produces a tangible output — a report, a design doc, an incident post-mortem — and you want it to show up on the card with a download link and an embedded viewer.

-Deliverables are a first-class concept: a ## Deliverables section in a README lists one or more PDF files, and condash renders a download badge on the card plus a viewer in the expanded card.
+Deliverables are a first-class concept: a ## Deliverables section in a README lists one or more artifacts, and condash renders them in the expanded card, in the cross-project Deliverables pane, and opens each in a type-appropriate viewer.

 The ## Deliverables section